Stewart Horse Camp

 Stewart Horse Camp has been around a long time and is managed by the Stewart family that previously owned the land before being sold to the National Park Service.
-They are open from April 1st through November 1st, depending on the weather.
-Access is off Highway 1 approx. 5 miles south of Olema.
+They are usually open from April 1st through November 1st, depending on the weather.
+Access is off Highway 1 approx. 3 miles south of Olema.

 Camping fees are CASH ONLY and are generally collected when you arrive or the next morning if you arrive later in the day.
 Be sure to get a map from Amanda when she collects your camping fees.

 PETS ARE NOT ALLOWED, YOU WILL BE ASKED TO LEAVE IF YOU BRING ONE!

 There are no corrals, but high-tie poles are at most sites or you can bring your own portable corrals.
 There is no tying to trees or any fencing.